A lot of people aspire to become a Digital Nomad. Who doesn’t want to live in a beautiful place and travel the world while working?

 There are around 20 countries in the world that currently don’t have income taxes.
 Most of those countries are small islands such as the Bahamas and the Cayman Islands however, there are also other countries such as Somalia and Western Sahara.

-Then there are also territorial tax countries who only tax income earned within their borders.
+Then there are also territorial tax countries that only tax income earned within their borders.
 These countries are particularly appealing for Digital Nomads because if they are a resident of a territorial tax country, but earn their money outside its border, they can avoid being taxed on their income.

 There are around 35 countries that apply territorial taxes to their residences.
-This includes some beautiful locations such as Panama, Costa Rica, Singapore and Hong Kong.
+This includes some beautiful locations such as Panama, Costa Rica, Singapore, and Hong Kong.

-However, for certain Digital Nomads establishing residency outside of their home country can be quite challenging especially if you are from countries like the UK, Australia, Canada and the US.
+However, for certain Digital Nomads establishing residency outside of their home country can be quite challenging especially if you are from countries like the UK, Australia, Canada, and the US.

 Therefore, obtaining a second residency can be an important step for Digital Nomads.
 There are several places around the world where obtaining permanent residency is fairly easy.